Plantation Shutter Custom Colors

 We then mix the paint to match a specified color.
 We do not match dark paint colors.

 Paints not within the standard portfolio of the above manufacturers requires a physical sample to match.
 Mail a smooth, dried unreturnable sample (minimum size 3” x 3”) to the address below.
-This process requires $100 in addition to the custom color charge.

 Custom Stain Colors ($110 One Time Per Color)

 Stain finishes outside of our 9 standard colors can be achieved by supplying a physical sample.
 Send a flat 3" x 3" stained light-grained wood sample to the address below.
 Stain samples with heavy grain (oak, walnut, etc.) are very difficult to match and will not be accepted.
 We will then match the color and send you a sample for your approval before finishing.